jamestiotio/networks/labs/lab2/CHECKOFF.md

 ## Endpoints Documentation

-This is the list of endpoints provided in this REST API, as well as how to use them and their expected responses, categorized by their corresponding methods.
+This is the list of endpoints (resource representations) provided in this REST API, as well as how to use them and their expected responses, categorized by their corresponding methods.

 ### GET